jaredaritter/learningPractice/README.md

 Finding: Git: git init in desired directory otherwise all files in current directory will be included and VSCode will yell at you.

 Projects: Up until 6/10/19 project build with bootstrap 3.3.7 as that is what course was using.
 Projects introduced beginning 6/11/19 wil be build using bootstrap 4.3 while being taught with 4.0.
 Initially I was going to skip 4.0 since bootstrap is useful but not essential, but since flexbox will be covered I will at least work through some of it for a more current understanding of state of HTML and CSS.

+Projects (Update): Bootstrap 4 + Flexbox syntax somewhat confusing but allows for rapid building and tweaking of layout.
+Seems to be significant improvement.